 Kenya celebrates “Madaraka”, meaning “independence”, every year on 1st June.
 The country marks the date when, in 1963, Kenya took up self-rule.
 This meant that Britain, Kenya’s colonial power, no longer had any claim over Kenya; administrative or otherwise.

 Paradoxically, this Monday began with tension in Nanyuki due to impending protests.
-Residents saw a country on the verge of being dangerously misused by one of the world’s superpowers.
+Residents saw a country about to be dangerously misused by one of the world’s superpowers.

-On June 1, 2026, angered residents of Nanyuki and its environs took to the streets, carrying placards bearing their message, hoping it would catch the government’s attention.
+Angered residents of Nanyuki and its environs took to the streets, carrying placards that bore their messages.
+They hoped that these would catch the government’s attention.

-They were protesting the government’s decision to bring Ebola-infected foreigners into the area.
+They wanted to show the government that they disagreed with its decision to bring Ebola-infected foreigners into the area.
 Apparently, the current Kenyan administration has entered into a controversial agreement with the administration of US President Donald Trump.

-This agreement, which has shocked many Kenyans, entails Kenya welcoming Americans infected with Ebola into the country for quarantine.
+According to the agreement, which shocked many Kenyans, Kenya will be welcoming Americans with Ebola into the country for quarantine.
 Ebola is a deadly and highly infectious disease.

-President Ruto’s administration has decided to have Ebola-infected Americans quarantined at a center in Nanyuki.
-In fact, it has already prepared a 50-bed facility at the Laikipia Air Base.
+President Ruto’s administration has decided to have Ebola-infected Americans quarantined at a center in Laikipia Air Base.
+In fact, it has already prepared a 50-bed facility at the Nanyuki center.
 Keeping Ebola patients quarantined in Kenya’s central region is meant to prevent the virus from spreading to Nairobi, Mombasa, Uasin Gishu, Homa Bay, and other Kenyan counties.

 Kenyans of all walks of life have expressed their dismay at the government’s decision.
 They empathize with the residents of Nanyuki and Central Kenya in general.
 Quarantine at the Ebola center is for patients only, so staff will move freely to and from the Laikipia airbase regularly.

-Consequently, there is a high chance that workers could contract the virus and spread it to Nanyuki town.
-Naturally, people move freely within the central region; therefore, a few cases of Ebola infection in Nanyuki could spell disaster for the rest of Central Kenya.
+Consequently, there is a high chance that workers could contract and spread the ebola virus to Nanyuki town.
+Naturally, people move freely within the central region.
+Therefore, a few cases of Ebola infection in Nanyuki could spell disaster for the rest of Central Kenya.

 Ebola is a highly infectious viral disease that can spread faster than COVID-19.
 It is a viral disease with neither a cure nor a vaccine.
 The disease that begins like a common flu soon progresses to include not just vomiting but also diarrhea.
 This means it can kill faster than cholera, which causes similar fluid loss, but is bacterial and has a cure.

 Ebola symptoms progressively increase to total body ache, fatigue, stomach pains, chest pains, and shortness of breath, and ultimately to death.
 For a patient to survive an Ebola infection, medical personnel provide supportive care to mitigate the disease’s symptoms.
-The patient’s immune system then continues to fight its way out of the disease.
+Thereafter, the patient’s immune system continues to fight its way out of the disease.

 What is in it for Kenya?